1947 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Also Read: What Quarters Are Worth Money

 While 1947 quarters are relatively common in circulated grades, several mint errors can transform these everyday coins into valuable collectibles.
-The post-war production rush at all three mints created conditions ripe for striking errors, from dramatic double dies to subtle repunched mint marks.
+The post-war production rush at all three mints—combined with the era’s hand-punched mint marks—created conditions ripe for striking errors, from dramatic doubled dies to subtle repunched mint marks.
 Let’s examine the most significant errors that collectors actively seek in the 1947 quarter series.

 1. 1947 DDO FS-101 Errors